ryanhellyer/spam-destroyer/readme.txt

 == Description ==

-Stops automated spam while remaining as unobtrusive as possible to regular commenters. <a href="http://geek.ryanhellyer.net/products/spam-destroyer/">The Spam Destroyer plugin</a> is intended to be effortless to use, simply install and enjoy a spam free website :)
+Stops automated spam while remaining as unobtrusive as possible to regular commenters. <a href="http://geek.ryanhellyer.net/products/spam-destroyer/">The Spam Destroyer plugin</a> is intended to be effortless to use.
+Simply install, and enjoy a spam free website :)

-<small>This plugin does not currently work very well for user registrations, bbPress or BuddyPress.
-We are looking for someone to assist with ensuring this works well in future, so if you would like to help you then please <a href="http://geek.ryanhellyer.net/contact/">get in touch</a>.</small>

 == Installation ==